JustHolland/ReelFilms/README.md

     General App Idea/Purpose

-    Reel Film is full stack app that has information on movies.
+    Reel Film is an app that has information on movies.
 User can store add movies that are interesting to them specifically documentaries .

     Models including field names and their datatypes